 2 garlic cloves crushed

 1 tsp Herbs de Provence

 80g Gruyere cheese* or vegetarian cheddar, finely grated

 French bread* and salad leaves to serve

-3. In a large pot with a lid, add your oil and on a medium heat cook the crushed garlic, courgette and tomato for a few minutes and then allow to cool slightly (around 5 minutes).
-Add the 300ml of milk, 1 tsp of herbs de Provence as well as a pinch nutmeg, stir and bring to the boil.
-Turn the heat right down and carefully submerge the potatoes into the milk (don’t worry if you can’t submerge all the potatoes, they’ll steam when you put the lid on).
-Cover with a lid and simmer for 5 minutes.
+2. In a large pot with a lid, add your oil and on a medium heat, cook the crushed garlic, courgette and tomato for a few minutes.
+Take off the heat and leave to cool for 5 mins.
+Add the 300ml of milk, 1 tsp of herbs de Provence as well as a pinch nutmeg.
+Stir and bring to the boil before turning the heat right down.
+Carefully submerge the potatoes in the milk (don’t worry if you can’t submerge all the potatoes).
+Cover with a lid and simmer for 5 mins.
 Uncover, and roughly turn the potatoes over with a spoon being carful not to break them up.
-Cover again and simmer for a further 5 minutes.
+Cover again and simmer for a further 5 mins.

-5. Lift out the rest of the potatoes and spread evenly on top of the cheese.
+4. Lift out the rest of the potatoes and spread evenly on top of the cheese.
 Now turn your attention back to the pot of sauce.
 Add the crème fraîche and vigorously beat with a whisk (this helps prevent the sauce from splitting).
 Pour the sauce over the potatoes.
-Sprinkle with the rest of the gruyere and season well with salt and pepper.
+Sprinkle with the rest of the cheese and season well with salt and pepper.

-6. Cover with foil and put in the oven for 30 minutes.
+5. Cover with foil and put in the oven for 30 minutes.
 Carefully remove the foil and cook for a further 10 minutes or until the top is nice and brown.
 Serve with French bread, lightly dressed leaves and good bottle of red wine.
-Well it’s not Parisian without wine silly!
+Well it’s not Parisian without wine!